-In this topic we will research sociological theories e.g. Marxism, Functionalism and Feminism and discuss via debates topics such as sociology as a science, value freedom and social policy.
+Throughout the course we will develop a range of research methods including how to collect data via methods such as observations, questionnaires, interviews, experiments, secondary sources and sampling techniques.
+We will also look at the practical, theoretical and ethical issues in research.

+The course includes a wide variety of learning experiences such as lectures, one to one tutorials, ICT based tasks, practical work, group work, discussions and debates, use of media e.g. documentaries, and personal research when preparing for assessment.

+pass rate

+achieved A-C in 2024

 Entry Requirements:

-100%

-pass rate

-85.2%

-achieved A\-C in 2024

 You will need a minimum of five GCSEs at grade 5 or above including maths and English Language, in subjects relevant to your A Level or A+ Programme subject choices.

 Assessment Information:

 Progression to year 2 will be dependent on successful completion of the first year taking into account Internal Progression Examination results and the Key Assessment Profile throughout the first year.

 Fees and Financial Support:

 This course is free for anyone aged 16 - 18.

 College Maintenance Allowance (CMA):

 Anyone with a gross household income under £30,000 can receive financial support to cover college related costs such as transport, meals, course equipment and uniform.
 Bursary support is based on individual circumstances and will be allocated to best suit your individual needs.
 A range of other financial support is available depending on your personal circumstances.
 For more details visit nscg.ac.uk/finance

 Progression:

 Studying Sociology provides an excellent general qualification for many careers.
+You will be able to use it to progress to Higher Education.
 Universities recognise the independence of thought and critical awareness that A Level Sociology courses develop.
 Many employers appreciate the skills and knowledge that Sociology students will have gained during their studies.
-On a personal level, students will find that their awareness of sociological themes enhances their understanding of society and institutions and will gain a unique and fascinating insight into their own lives.
+On a personal level, students will find that their awareness of sociological themes enhances their understanding of society and institutions and will consequently gain a unique and fascinating insight into their own lives.

-Sociology at university can be studied by itself or combined with many other subjects, for example Modern Languages which may be a good idea if you wish to work outside the UK in the future.
-The sort of jobs Sociology graduates go on to do are wide ranging including teaching, social work, work within the criminal justice system, work within the health service, journalism, marketing, and many more.
+There are a wide range of undergraduate degrees available in Sociology both locally and further afield.
+Both Staffordshire University and Keele University currently offer Sociology options.
+Sociology can be combined with many other subjects, for example Modern Languages which is a good idea if you wish to work outside the UK in the future.
+The sort of jobs Sociology graduates go on to do are wide ranging including teaching, social work, work within the criminal justice system, work within the health service, human resources, journalism, marketing and business and many more.

 What else do I need to know?

-As part of your course in Sociology you will be offered the chance to go on several educational visits including a trip to New York, which includes many new cultural experiences.
+As part of your course in Sociology you will be offered the chance to go on several educational visits including a trip to New York, which includes many new cultural experiences including a tour of the United Nations.
 There are also taster day visits to a number of Universities' Sociology departments in the last term of the first year.

 Think of what you're capable of.
 Then think beyond it.

 Step up to a top university or move into a competitive programme like Medicine or Law with our Honours Programme.
 Perfect for ambitious and high-achieving students.

 The Honours Programme is an additional pathway for students whose aspirations are to progress onto highly competitive courses at top universities, such as those in the Russell Group.
 Once accepted onto the programme, you'll be expected to commit extra time every week to this intensive support pathway.

-Find out more here How do I find out more?
+Find out more here

+How do I find out more?